suvambasak/LEOCraft/README.md

 A modular and extensible LEO network simulation platform to explore traffic flow, throughput, stretch/latency, and coverage.
 LEOCraft operate as flow level to evaulate given LEO constellation quickly.

+# Artifact Evaluation
+For executing the experiments and regenerating the figures in the paper a staright forward steps are given in [ARTIFACT_EVALUATION](/docs/ARTIFACT_EVALUATION.md).

 # Table of Contents
 - [Getting Started](#Getting-started)